(Ordinance LXXVII of 2002)

 13. Controlling Officer.– The Minister Finance shall, for purposes of travelling allowances, be the Controlling Officer of an Advisor.

-abroad.– An Advisor travelling on official business outside
+allowance for tour abroad.– An Advisor travelling on official

 (a) The Chief Minister may grant, to an Advisor during his term of office at any one time or from time to time, leave of absence, for urgent reasons of health or private affairs, for a period not exceeding three months in the aggregate.